Judge says government’s suit over Bolton book can proceed

-WASHINGTON (AP) — The Trump administration can move forward with its lawsuit against former National Security Adviser John R. Bolton over his tell-all book, a judge ruled Thursday in denying a request to dismiss the complaint.
+WASHINGTON (AP) - The Trump administration can move forward with its lawsuit against former national security adviser John Bolton over his tell-all book, a judge ruled Thursday in denying a request to dismiss the complaint.

 The book, which details Bolton’s 17 months as Trump’s national security adviser, contains descriptions of conversations with foreign leaders that could be seen as politically damaging to the president.
 Those include accounts that Trump tied providing military aid to Ukraine to that country’s willingness to conduct investigations into Democratic rival Joe Biden and Biden’s son Hunter, and that Trump asked China’s President Xi Jinping to help his reelection prospects.

 Lamberth in June denied the government’s request for an injunction to block the book from being published, given that thousands of copies had already been distributed.
-But he also scolded Bolton for moving ahead with the book’s publication without waiting for formal, written authorization that the book had been cleared.
+But in the same order, he also scolded Bolton for moving ahead with the book’s publication without waiting for formal, written authorization that the book had been cleared.

+His order clears the way for the Justice Department’s suit to move forward, including the government’s efforts to seize proceeds from the book.
+The judge said the government has reasonably shown that Bolton disclosed classified information without first confirming that it was unclassified.

+“Even if Bolton operated out of an abundance of caution in submitting his manuscript for review, the very existence of his caution leads to a fair inference that Bolton was less than certain as to the status of the manuscript,” Lamberth wrote.
+“And the allegation that classified material was actually present in the manuscript makes it more likely that Bolton harbored doubts as to whether everything in his manuscript was unclassified.”

-Bolton’s lawyers have said he worked for months for a White House career official to ensure that the manuscript was carefully screened and that he received verbal clearance last April that the book no longer contained classified material.
-But White House officials conducted a second review that they said identified classified information still in the book.
+Bolton’s lawyers have maintained that he worked for months with a White House career official, Ellen Knight, to ensure that the manuscript was carefully screened for classified information, with Knight concluding that review in April by determining that the book was now free of such material.
+But White House officials later conducted a second review that they said identified classified information still in the book.

 Weeks later, she learned that a White House official who she says had no previous classification experience had been instructed to conduct a second review of the manuscript.
 That official, Michael Ellis, flagged hundreds of passages that he believed were still classified.
 Knight disagreed with that conclusion and considered the re-review to be “fundamentally flawed,” according to the filing.